Gautham118/GradeOPS/README.md

 GradeOps automates the grading of handwritten exam PDFs using Vision-Language Models and LLM-based rubric evaluation, with a real-time TA review dashboard for human oversight and correction.

-Built as a portfolio project targeting **Data Science and ML Engineering** roles.

 ---